-The results of the bottle assays continue to indicate that the level of resistance in the populations of the local mosquitoes tested in the CMMCP service area not is significant enough where a change of pesticide or application protocol is needed at this time.
+The results of the bottle assays continue to indicate that the level of resistance in the populations of the local mosquitoes tested in the service CMMCP area is significant enough where a change of pesticide or application protocol is needed at this time.
 This is not necessarily surprising considering the nature of the CMMCP adulticide program, which is primarily requestonly in localized, targeted areas.
-Another reason would be the vast size of the CMMCP service area. encompassing 40 cities and towns, non-member municipalities having no mosquito control program scattered in and around them.
+Another reason would be the vast size of the CMMCP service area. encompassing 41 cities and towns, with non-member municipalities having no mosquito control program scattered in and around them.
 These factors contribute to local mosquito populations not being consistently exposed to a single class of insecticides, lessening the potential development of resistance.
 The rapid degradation and low residual nature of the insecticide also could contribute to low resistance development.

-CMMCP had used resmethrin (Scourge® Bayer Environmental Science, Montvale, NJ) (EPA Reg.
-432-667), for ULV No. their applications since 1988 before switching to ANVIL® 10+10 in 2007. synthetic Both products are pyrethroids.
-Both insecticides also use piperonyl butoxide (PBO) as a synergist, in different concentrations, with ANVIL® 10+10 using 10% PBO compared to 18% for Scourge® (Center for Disease Control and Prevention 2002; PHEREC 2001).
-Before using either of those synthetic pyrethroids, CMMCP had been using Malathion, an organophosphate, which is of a different chemical class (Nauen 2006).
-In is anticipated that the primary adulticide product utilized by CMMCP will change to Zenivex® E20 (EPA Reg.
-No. 2724-791).
-Bottle assays will need to be modified if this chemical change occurs.
-One attractive feature of this synthetic pyrethroid is the absence of PBO synergist.
+CMMCP had used resmethrin (Scourae® Bayer Environmental Science, Montvale, NJ) (EPA Reg.
+No. 432-667), for their applications since 1988 before switching to ANVIL® 10+10 in 2007.
+Both products are synthetic pyrethroids.
+Both insecticides also use piperonyl butoxide (PBO) as a synergist, in different concentrations, with ANVIL® 10+10 using 10% PBO compared to 18% for Scourge® (CDC 2010; Petersen 2004).
+Before using either of those synthetic pyrethroids, CMMCP had been using Malathion. an organophosphate. which is of a different chemical class (Nauen 2007).

-Bottle assays in subsequent seasons provide additional data resistance management in the CMMCP service area.
+Bottle assays in subsequent seasons will provide additional data for resistance management in the CMMCP service area.
 In conclusion, the results of the bottle assay research conducted since 2007 show that the level of resistance in the local mosquito populations tested does not warrant a change in protocol or product.
-The slight knockdown decrease in rate observed the past two seasons is noted, and only reinforces the importance of this program moving forward.
+The slight decrease in knockdown rate observed the past three seasons is and only reinforces the importance of this program moving forward.
 As shown this past season, resistance surveillance is a vital tool to ensure control practices remain effective in protecting the public health.